Managing Campaigns in ZipTier

 - Refine the welcome message to make it more inviting and clearly state the value.

-- Update conversation starters so they're relevant to your audience's needs.
+- Update conversation starters so they are relevant to your audience's needs.

 - Test overall page performance — if the page is slow, users may drop off before engaging.